 Prevention of Aama Formation

-• Eat According to Your Digestive Capacity: Avoid overeating and eat only when hungry.
+• Eat According to Your Digestive Capacity: Avoid overeating and eat only when hungry.• Maintain a Regular Eating Schedule: Eat at regular times and avoid eating late at night.

 • Follow Seasonal and Dosha-Specific Diets: Adjust your diet according to the season and your dosha constitution to maintain a healthy digestive fire.